If you are the owner of a business, there are two issues to consider about your role.

-2. Which functions of the organization you will delegate, and which will you carry yourself.
+2. Which functions of the business you will delegate, and which will you carry yourself.

 To break this cycle, you need to raise the level of your gaze.
 You need to change the time frame in which you think and plan within your business.

-High performing entrepreneurs plan their work and work their plan very differently than average performing entrepreneurs.
-This relates to the longest task in which they are involved and the way in which they manage short, complex tasks.
+High-performing entrepreneurs plan their work, and work their plan in a different way.
+This relates to their longest task, and the way they manage short, complex tasks.

 If you are fifty years old and see yourself building a sellable business in 15 years that will enable you to retire at 65, that does not constitute a 15-year vision unless you can say what your plan is for selling the business and what you are doing today to make that happen.
 Try not to let your ego get in the way of an honest assessment of the longest task in your role which will likely be the furthest out vision for your company that you can effectively work towards.

-High performing entrepreneurs clarify which functions of the organization they will delegate, and which will they will carry themselves.
+High-performing entrepreneurs clarify which functions they will delegate, and which will they manage.